benycze/fpga-brainfuck/README.md

 You can use the [Bluespec Compiler Docker](https://github.com/benycze/bsc-docker-container) for the translation of the Bluespec code if you don't want to install it inside your live system.

+The project is using the following open-source libraries:

+* <https://github.com/jakubcabal/uart-for-fpga> - project with the implementation of the UART module which allows communication between PC and FPGA core

 ## How to translate the code

 TODO